Bankers' Toadies incident: Pamphlet

-Below this list of names were the words "Exterminate Them.
-And to prevent all Evasion, Demand the Result You Want—$25.00 a MONTH and a lower cost to live."

-On October 3, the police raided the Social Credit League's Edmonton office and seized 4,000 copies of the pamphlet.
-Griesbach pressed charges against Powell and Unwin for criminal libel and counselling to murder.
+Later that day, Duggan spoke in the Legislative Assembly of Alberta about the pamphlet, stating it had been distributed in and around the legislature building and that he was named in the document.
+On October 3, the police raided the Social Credit League's Edmonton office and seized either 4,000 or 7,000 copies of the pamphlet.
+Powell and Joseph Unwin, a Social Credit MLA, were arrested on charges of defamatory libel and counselling to murder.

-Trial

-Justice W. C. Ives presided over the trials.
+Trials

-Aberhart, who besides being Premier was Attorney-General, tried to prevent the trial from proceeding by withdrawing the Crown prosecutor assigned to it.
-Either trial judge William Carlos Ives or a justice of the peace countered by appointing a private prosecutor so the case could go ahead.
-Both defendants were held on $20,000 bail.
-Both hired lawyers: Powell was represented by Hugh Calais Macdonald, while Unwin retained one R. Jackson.
-George Steer acted for the prosecution.
+Aberhart, who was simultaneously premier and attorney-general of Alberta, withdrew the Crown prosecutor assigned to the case.
+Either a justice of the peace or the trial judge of the two cases, William Carlos Ives, countered by appointing a public prosecutor to allow the case to proceed.

-On October 27, both men appeared before police magistrate A. H. Gibson for their preliminary hearings on the criminal libel charge (the counselling to murder charge had been dropped).
-Unwin opted for a jury trial, while Powell elected to be tried by a judge alone.
+On October 27, both men appeared before the police magistrate A. H. Gibson for their preliminary hearings on charges of defamatory libel (the counselling to murder charge had been dropped).
+Unwin opted for a jury trial; Powell chose to be tried by a judge alone.
+Unwin could not afford an attorney and asked Lucien Maynard to help with his legal fees.
 Unwin's trial proceeded first, on November 12.
-He testified that he had ordered the pamphlets, which were paid for by the government, and then circulated them as a publication of the "United Democrats", a fictitious organization that listed its address as that of Unwin's home.
-According to Unwin, the leaflet's text, minus the named individuals, had been provided to him by Powell, he had sent it to the printer's in exactly that form, and he was surprised to see the list of names in the final version.
-Though his testimony was vague and apparently evasive, he admitted to destroying 4,000 copies of the leaflet on the day of the police raid.
-He was convicted and Ives, dismissing his role in the affair as that of an "errand boy", sentenced him to three months hard labour.
+He testified that he had ordered the government-funded pamphlets and circulated them as a publication of the "United Democrats", a fictitious organization that listed its address as that of Unwin's home.
+According to Unwin, the pamphlet's text, minus the named individuals, had been provided to him by Powell; he had sent it to the printer without any changes, and he was surprised to see the list of names in the final version.
+Unwin was sentenced to three months of hard labour at Fort Saskatchewan Penitentiary.

 Powell's trial proceeded immediately after Unwin's, and his testimony contradicted much of what Unwin had said.
-Powell claimed that Unwin had put the list of names on the pamphlet, and that Powell had expected that it would list organizations rather than individuals.
-Ives found Unwin's testimony more credible, convicted Powell on November 15, and sentenced him to six months hard labour.
-He also recommended that he be deported to his native United Kingdom following his sentence.
-Appeals by both men against conviction and sentence were unsuccessful.
+Powell testified that Unwin had put the list of names on the pamphlet.
+Ives found Unwin's testimony more credible, convicted Powell on November 15, and sentenced him to six months of hard labour at Fort Saskatchewan Penitentiary and recommended his deportation.
+Ives also declared that Powell was partly responsible for a growing disrespect for the laws of Alberta, leading to social turmoil.
+Both men appealed their convictions and sentences, and both were unsuccessful.